AlexanderKononov/Supporting_scripts/README.md

 *SNV_extract.py*

 This programme take file with SNVs data of every samples of patient (by this format the variant data are stored in HERCULES project) and split on separate files by samples.

+*fromPyCloneToSCHICM.py*

+The script present a bridge between PyClone output data format and SCHISM input data format.
+It take 2+ argument: first is file of clonality PyClone output table, sacond is loci PyClone output table.
+Tables can be obtained by standard "build_table" PyClone comands.
+By third and other additional arguments should be note PyClone input files (with .tsv extension) containing reads data.
+The script provide three files:
+1. mut-to-cluster.tsv
+2. clusterEstimates.tsv
+3. mut-read.tsv
+Output files siute of a discription of SCHISM example inputs in tutorial (see https://github.com/KarchinLab/SCHISM/wiki/Tutorial).